 Cyber criminals will eventually catch up with COTS Deception products.
 Consider HoneyBuster, a free script designed to spot decoys used by common Distributed Deception vendors.
 Ironically, a product vendor released such a script, which I cloned for posterity.

 Try to imagine what stated-sponsored advanced threat actors can do.
 They get into supply chains like the Solarwind incident & Open-Source projects .
 They infiltrate Managed Security Service Providers as pivots into their customers & control implants with side-channels that you aren't monitoring , collusion with Insiders & other "Unknown Unknowns".

-For the last part of this series, I will share an architectural approach that incorporates any custom-hybrid deception defenses, to deal with intermediate to advanced Threat Actors.
+For the last part of this series , I will share an architectural approach that incorporates a hybrid (COTS + custom decoys) deception defenses, to deal with intermediate to advanced Threat Actors.
 Please stay tuned!